Tomb of the Roaring Lions: Context

-Etruscan Funerary Practices
+Etruscan funerary practices

 The Etruscans were highly religious cultural group that held a strong fascination with the afterlife.
 Consequently, the Etruscans held an intense commitment to funerary traditions.
 Indeed, Etruscan tombs are so well decorated because of this intense fascination and they believed a notable offering would appease the dead and dissuade them from haunting the living.
 Burial sites were often located further away from the cities, which explains The Tomb of the Roaring Lions distance from the city of Veii.
 Like many Etruscan tombs the tomb was constructed from tufa, though often they were carved from natural bedrock.
 The tomb was also invisible from the surface, as is common amongst Etruscan tombs, however some tombs were marked by a tumulus.

 Etruscans had two ways of preparing a body for the tomb.
 One was cremation, which was the method chosen in the Tomb of the Roaring Lions.
 In this practice the body is cremated and the ashes then placed into a decorated burial urn.
 Later on, around 500BCE and during the orientalizing period, inhumation was a practice that the Etruscans used.
 Inhumation involved wrapping the deceased in a linen cloth and placing the body in a terracotta sarcophagus, before placing the sarcophagus in the tomb.
 Practices were localised and the method of burial often came down to where the burial was taking place.
 Tombs were often frescoed with scenes depicting how the deceased lived their life, including particularly enjoyable moments such as banquets or great achievements.
 They often resembled miniature houses and were furnished and decorated to the extent that a house would be.
 Tombs were often elaborate and had different rooms, designed to resemble dining rooms and bedrooms.
 Some tombs, such as the Tomb of Shields and Chairs and the Tomb of the Reliefs, even included beds carved from tufa, stone chairs placed around the tomb and round shields.
 Other tombs had carvings of household tools and cooking utensils.
 This demonstrates the Etruscans intense respect for the dead.

-Significance of the Paintings
+Significance of the paintings

 The Tomb of the Roaring Lions is particularly notable for its fresco paintings.
 The figures on the wall of the tomb infer clues as to the identity of the tomb's occupant, while also demonstrates and reflects artistic movements and practices during this period in history.
 The tomb depicts four lions and eight aquatic birds – these animals are particularly symbolic when depicted in a burial chamber.
 Both were regarded by the Etruscan people as spiritual creatures, designed to protect departed souls as they made their journey into the afterlife.
 Lions in particular were thought to represent a strong, protective force for the deceased, but also symbolised strength and bravery.
 Lions held particular significance in many ancient cultures.
 In ancient Greece and Crete lions were thought to be symbols of aristocracy – companions for deceased royalty.